antoniotmdev/Antoniotmdev/README.md

 ## About me :man:

-- I'm currently studying an superior technician degree of web application development :computer:
+- I'm a dynamic person, continually learning. :computer:

+- I really like working in groups.

-- I'm currently working mostly with JS
+- I'm currently working mostly with JS, React.

 - Ask me any questions and I will try to solve them :octocat: